 If you are planning a holiday in Cuba, then the most important choice is for you – how to travel around the island.
-Traveling alone in Cuba is not easy, so good preparation is really the most important thing.
+Travelling alone in Cuba is not easy, so good preparation is really the most important thing.
 We present the options of various types of transport in Cuba and indicate the pros and cons.
 The choice is yours.

 RENT CAR IN CUBA

 Renting a car in Cuba is one more reason – Kuba is the world capital of fiesta, rum and fun.
 The driver will have to give up more than one Cuba Libre or Mojito.
-While there is no shortage of rum in Cuba, unfortunately it is already fuel, and this may be another problem when renting a car – where to refuel, if there is no petrol anywhere …
+While there is no shortage of rum in Cuba, unfortunately, it is already fuel, and this may be another problem when renting a car – where to refuel if there is no petrol anywhere …

-Car rentals in Cuba are all state-owned and compete with each other, but in fact the offer is similar.
+Car rentals in Cuba are all state-owned and compete with each other, but in fact, the offer is similar.
 We simply rent a car from the Kuba company.

 – easy to move without plans